Glossary

 User stories

 User stories are an essential part of product development.
 They are short, simple descriptions of a feature written from the user's perspective.
 User stories help you define your product's functionality and provide a framework for development teams to work from.
-They ensure that your product teams develop the product features that best meet the needs of your users.
+They ensure that your product teams develop the that best meet the needs of your users.

 What are user stories?